derekwaters/derekwaters.github.io/_posts/2024-08-07-eda-for-eda.markdown

 ![EDA Architecture](/img/eda_for_eda/architecture.png)

 In this case, events are being produced by both Crowdstrike and Dynatrace.
 These events are all being placed into a single Kafka cluster, including a topic called “crit-events” for critical incidents or outages.
-Both EDA and Splunk are both consumers of the “crit-events” topic.
+EDA and Splunk are both consumers of the “crit-events” topic.
 EDA can respond to certain events on the “crit-events” topic and launch automation jobs.
 Splunk can consume and process the same events independently of EDA.
 In fact, the same system could be both a producer and a consumer of events.
-So Splunk could be consuming environmental events, but if it’s analysis detects something of note, it could produce a higher level or more directed event for other systems to handle.
+So Splunk could be consuming environmental events, but if its analysis detects something of note, it could produce a higher level or more directed event for other systems to handle.

 ## Deploying Kafka